 1. What are the risks of gene therapy?

 Some of the risks of gene therapy include the possibility of an immune reaction to the therapeutic gene, the risk of unintended genetic changes, and the risk of off-target side effects.

 While gene therapy is still a relatively new technology, approved gene therapy drugs are safe and effective.
 Gene therapy products are closely monitored by regulatory agencies such as the FDA and EMA.

-Gene therapy can be administered using various methods, including injection into the bloodstream, muscle, spine, and specific tissue or organs.
+Gene therapy can be administered using various methods, including injection into muscle, spine, eye, and specific tissue or organs.